Ratafar22/FIFA-21-Data-Cleaning-Using-R/README.md

 I decided to use R programming language for the cleaning in other to improve my R skills.

 ## About the dataset
 The dataset contains information on players who partook in FIFA 2021 football.
-There are 18979 rows and 77 columns in the datasets, that's a lot right?
+There are 18979 rows and 77 columns in the datasets, that's a lot of columns, right?
 A total of 19 columns were cleaned/modified

 ## Data Cleaning Process